 - Visual calendar

 Buffer’s dashboard is organized based on social channels, just like Hootsuite.
 But unlike Hootsuite, Buffer doesn’t show mentions, direct messages, or comments on the feed.
-It only shows upcoming scheduled posts under its Queue tab, and previously published posts under Analytics>Posts.
-In this area, you’re shown the number of clicks, likes or comments for certain posts, but you can’t see or take actions on the information.
+It only shows upcoming scheduled posts under its Queue tab and previously published posts under Analytics>Posts.
+In this area, you’re shown the number of clicks, likes or comments for certain posts, but you can’t see or take action on the information.

-Where Buffer shines is the way is, it allows you to set up publishing schedules for each social channel.
-Based on this schedule, you can then add content to your queue, and they will be published as per the created schedule.
-This beats having to repeatedly set a time and date for each content.
-You simply have to hit the Add to Queue button and you’re good to go.
+Where Buffer shines is the way is; it allows you to set up publishing schedules for each social channel.
+Based on this schedule, you can add content to your queue, which will be published per the created schedule.
+This beats having to set a time and date for each content repeatedly.
+You simply have to hit the Add to Queue button, and you’re good to go.
 Hootsuite has a similar feature called AutoSchedule, but it’s limited to a single schedule that you can use for all social channels.

 Unlike Agorapulse and Sendible, Buffer’s features are simpler and does not at all focus on interacting with fans and followers.
 It’s a way to schedule posts and re-publish those that do well.
 You can collaborate with others, but this feature is available only with a Business plan.